Financial Aid for LGBTQ+ College Students

 If your parents refuse to financially support you…

-In this case, if you're 24 or older, you may want to apply for aid as an independent student.
+In this case, if you're 24 or older, you should apply for aid as an independent student.

 Unfortunately, you may not qualify for federal grant money.
 But, you might qualify for a federal loan, which can have lower interest rates than private loans.